gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 very large, the LCBD coefficients are very small, so we scaled them to the maximum value observed.

-### 5. Prediction validity
+### 5. Prediction Validity

 The exact way of testing the validity of the predictions remains to be determined, and will also depend on the exact methods used to make the SDM predictions.
-A key element to note is that both SDM predictions and LCBD values will have to be validated, so they will likely require different methods.
+A key element to note is that both SDM predictions and LCBD values will have to be validated, hence they might require different methods.
-Many metrics are well documented in the literature to test SDM predictions, such as the Kappa index [@Fran10a], and could be used for the BIOCLIM predictions.
+Metrics that measure the accuracy of categorical or probabilistic predictions in SDMs are well documented, in various forms.
+Some require absence data to test against, and can be used on probabilistic predictions directly (area-under-curve, AUC) or after a conversion of the predictions to binary presence-absence using a certain threshold (Kappa index, measuring the difference between observed and chance agreement in a confusion matrix) [@Fran10a].
+Other methods are appropriate for presence-only data, such as the Boyce Index.
+In any case, measuring
+prediction error is only one part of validation, and finding appropriate data for evaluation is almost as essential [@Fran10a], especially since we also aim to describe community structure.
-Another possible way would be to separate the data into a training and testing dataset, with 70% and 30% of the data for instance, which is a common approach in machine learning techniques.
-However, this approach reduces the amount of data that can be used in the model, and raises the issue of making sure that the datasets are both random and representative of the data, as well as of the community dynamics.
+Separating the data into a training and testing dataset, with 70% and 30% of the observations for instance, is a possible approach common in machine learning methods, although all of the available observations might be needed in some cases [@Fran10a].
-Also, in this framework, the testing data cannot be considered as independent, which prevents using it in certain tests of significance.
-One interesting approach, suggested by @ElitGrah06 for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which beta diversity metrics has been or could be calculated.
+An interesting approach, suggested by @ElitGrah06 for SDMs, would be to find independent, well-structured presence-absence datasets for validation, on which both SDM predictions and beta diversity metrics could be tested.
+This approach has the advantage that the testing data is truly independent of the training one, hence it could be used with certain tests of significance.
-This validation might not cover the entire extent of the predictions, but it might bring interesting perspectives if combined with other validation methods, mostly because it would bring a closer comparison to the way LCBD metrics are used at the moment.
+Although it might not cover the entire extent of the predictions in a single test, this method brings a closer comparison to the way LCBD metrics are used in most studies, and it would provide interesting perspectives if combined with other, full-extent validation methods.

 ### 6. Alternative methods